oceanhackweek/ohw25_proj_datadashboard_llm/README.md

 Boris has some chatbot experience... the rest of us are comfortable with python and excited to learn

 ## Goals
-Have a functioning interactive dashbord
+Have a functioning interactive dashboard

 ## Datasets
 can be found here:  [datasets](https://github.com/oceanhackweek/ohw25_proj_datadashboard_llm/blob/main/data/dataset_track.ipynb)